nixworks/public/news/2011/03/15/README.md

 _Context: Angela Merkel, Chancellor, Germany, Japan, nuclear reactor_

 ### [The Mayor of Miami-Dade County in the U.S. state of Florida, Carlos Alvarez, and County commissioner Natacha Seijas are defeated in recall elections. ](/news/2011/03/15/the-mayor-of-miami-dade-county-in-the-u-s-state-of-florida-carlos-alvarez-and-county-commissioner-natacha-seijas-are-defeated-in-recall-e.md)
-_Context: Carlos Alvarez, County commission, Florida, Mayor of Miami-Dade County, recall referendum, state_
+_Context: Carlos Alvarez, County commission, FL, Mayor of Miami-Dade County, recall referendum, state_

 ### [Tickets go on sale for the 2012 Summer Olympics to be held in London. ](/news/2011/03/15/tickets-go-on-sale-for-the-2012-summer-olympics-to-be-held-in-london.md)
 A giant clock counting down the days until the start of the London Olympics is unveiled in Trafalgar Square, hours before tickets go on sale.